RageAgainstThePixel/activate-unity-license/README.md

 # activate-unity-license

-A GitHub Action for activating a [Unity Game Engine](https://unity.com) license on GitHub Action Runners.
+A GitHub Action to activate a [Unity Game Engine](https://unity.com) license for CI/CD workflows.

 ## How to use